satellite-pixel-synthesis/satellite-pixel-synthesis.github.io/README.md

-# D2C
+# Spatial-Temporal Super-Resolution of Satellite Imagery via Conditional Pixel Synthesis

-This is the repository that contains source code for the [D2C Website](https://d2c-model.github.io/).
+This is the repository that contains source code for **Spatial-Temporal Super-Resolution of Satellite Imagery via Conditional Pixel Synthesis**.

-If you find D2C useful for your work please cite:
 ```

 ```